jmservera/blog/content/posts/005-instalar-unifi-nvr-antiguo.en.md

 [Shinobi]:https://shinobi.video/
 [video2telegram]: https://github.com/jmservera/AzureBlob2Telegram

-[cameras]: /005-nvr/cameras.png "Listado de cámaras en el Home Assistant"
+[cameras]: /005-nvr/cameras.png "Camera listing in Home Assistant"
 [camera-password]: /005-nvr/camerapassword.png "In \"camera settings\" you find the camera management password, you need to click on it to see the contents"
 [RTSP]: /005-nvr/RTSP.png "The Streaming Ports option, has a toggle to activate RTSP and a box to change the port number, the default value is 7447"
 [surveillance-cam]: https://www.flickr.com/photos/wiredforsound23/ "Surveillance Camera"